 As part of our Induction Programme, children entering into the Reception classes are encouraged to attend acclimatisation sessions and story times throughout the Summer Term.

 These sessions enable Early Years staff to interact and play alongside the children in order to gain an understanding of their learning and development needs.
 A range of exciting activities, both in and outdoors, provide opportunities for children’s physical, personal and social and language skills to be observed.
 EYFS teachers and the Head of Pre-Prep will communicate closely with parents, seek pre-school progress summaries, and where possible, visit nursery settings during the induction period to gather further information on the learning and development needs of children.

 The induction sessions also provide a valuable opportunity for your child to meet their new classmates and to familiarise themselves with the Pre-Prep environment.
 Parents are invited to stay during story time sessions, so that families can get to know each other and so that they can speak with EYFS staff, should they wish to do so.

 Entry into Prep-Prep Years 1 and 2

 Children entering into Years 1 and 2 are invited to spend the day in the School.
-Children will be assessed for basic numeracy and literacy skills, including reading, written skills, spelling and reasoning.
-On being offered a place children will be able to spend an additional day at the School during the Summer Term giving children the opportunity to meet new classmates and teachers.
+During the day children will be assessed informally for basic numeracy and literacy skills, including reading, written skills and spelling.
+On being offered a place, children will be invited to a ‘moving on half day’ in the summer term and, if required, an additional day may be spent in school to give them the opportunity to further familiarise themselves and to meet new classmates.

 Entry into the Prep School for Years 3 to 8